noudess/docs-main/EQDictionary.md

 * Server implementation standard accessed through `EQEmu::<system_namespace>::<property>`
 * Server-based version lookup accessed through `EQEmu::<system_namespace>::Lookup(version)-><property>`

-Note: invalid versions returns the default null set reference
+*Note: invalid versions returns the default null set reference*

-Dynamic references are run-time definitions based on expansion settings, and possibly, other criteria.
+Dynamic references are run-time definitions based on expansion settings, and possibly other criteria.

 There are 2 dynamic references based on gm flag states `<set>` and `<clear>`.

 Dynamic lookups are usually embedded into a system class..but, their use is not exclusive to them.

 Not every case of client/mob version and gm flag set/clear will receive a dynamic entry.
+In these cases, the static reference is returned.

-These entries are built when the initial call to `EQEmu::<system_namespace>::InitializeDynamicLookups()` is performed.
+These entries are built when the initial call to `EQEmu::<system_namespace>::InitializeDynamicLookups()` is performed at server start-up.

 A deep, working knowledge of client behavior is required to correctly set up dynamic entries.
-Testing through server settings and observation is the best way to achieve this.
+Testing through server setting changes and client observation is the best way to achieve this.

 ### Where do I look for all of this?
 The following files comprise the system: